 Step Five: Recommendation Summary & Report

 Wakefly will present you with a custom accessibility report from its testing of the Critical Paths and Pages.
 This report will detail all findings ranked by priority, along with recommended resolution and estimate to fix.

 So – what’s the takeaway from this blog article?
 The first is that there are software tools available that will scan your site and identify critical issues with your website meeting ADA Compliance.
-The second takeaway is that you also need to test your site with a human touch to get a high level sense of how a person with a disability interacts with your site.
-The combination of software and human testing should give you comfort that you’ve done your best to satisfy the spirit of the law with meeting accessibility requirements.
+The second takeaway is that you also need to test your site with a human touch to get a high-level sense of how a person with a disability interacts with your site.
+The combination of software and human testing should give you comfort that you’ve done your best to satisfy the spirit of the law by meeting accessibility requirements.